General Info

 When RICE ends, your videos are unblinded and displayed on the RICE Event History page.

-• Downloads are available through an indirect link.
+• Password-protected downloads are available through an indirect link.

 • This website is not indexed by search engines.